playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaRouting.md

 @[reverse-redirect](code/javaguide/http/routing/controllers/Application.java)

 > **Note:** There is a `routes` subpackage for each controller package.
-So the action `controllers.admin.Application.hello` can be reversed via `controllers.admin.routes.Application.hello`.
+So the action `controllers.admin.Application.hello` can be reversed via `controllers.admin.routes.Application.hello` (as long as there is no other route before it in the routes file that happens to match the generated path).

+The reverse action method works quite simply: it takes your parameters and substitutes them back into the route pattern.
+In the case of path segments (`:foo`), the value is encoded before the substitution is done.
+For regex and wildcard patterns the string is substituted in raw form, since the value may span multiple segments.
+Make sure you escape those components as desired when passing them to the reverse route, and avoid passing unvalidated user input.